Oklahoma House Bill 1674 (2021): History

 HB1674 was authored by state Representative Kevin West (R–54) and was first read in the Oklahoma House of Representatives on February 1, 2021.
 Following its second reading on February 2, the bill was referred to the Administrative Rules Committee.
 The measure was referred to the Criminal Justice and Corrections Committee after being withdrawn from the Administrative Rules Committee on February 9.
 HB1674 was amended by the committee and passed 3–1 on March 1; state Senator Rob Standridge (R–15) was added as principal Senate co-author.
-The bill passed the House 79–18 with 4 excused on March 9 following its third reading, and was engrossed, signed, and sent to the Oklahoma Senate on March 10.
+The bill passed the House 79–18 with 4 excuses on March 9 following its third reading, and was engrossed, signed, and sent to the Oklahoma Senate on March 10.

 HB1674 was first read in the Senate on March 10.
 The bill was referred to the Public Safety Committee and the Appropriations Committee on March 17 following its second reading.
 The bill passed the Public Safety Committee 8–1 on March 22 and was referred to the Appropriations Committee, who passed it 15–4 on March 31.
-HB1674 passed the Senate 38–10 on April 14 following its third reading; the engrossed version was signed and sent back to the House, who signed it the next day.
+HB1674 passed the Senate 38–10 on April 14 following its third reading; the engrossed version was signed and sent back to the House, which signed it the next day.

 The bill was sent to the governor, Kevin Stitt, on April 15, who signed it into law on April 21.
 Around 35 demonstrators protesting against HB1674 entered the state capitol on the 21st; they entered the House chamber, but were unable to enter the Senate chamber, whose doors had been locked.
 The protestors were escorted out of the House gallery after they began yelling at lawmakers on the floor.

 HB1674 was set to take effect on November 1, 2021, but is currently the subject of NAACP v.
 O'Connor to determine if the law will go into effect.